 Rush Rally 3 brings console-style rally racing to Android.
-For quick blasts, you can delve into single rally mode, with a co-driver bellowing in your ear; or there’s the grinding metal of rallycross, pitting you against computer cars apparently fueled by aggression.
+For quick blasts, you can delve into single rally mode, with a co-driver bellowing in your ear; or there’s the grinding metal of rallycross, pitting you against computer cars apparently fuelled by aggression.
 If you’re in it for the long haul, immerse yourself in a full career mode.

 None of those options would matter a jot if the racing wasn’t up to much.
 Fortunately, it’s really good.
 The game looks the part, with very smart visuals and viewpoints, whether belting around a racing circuit or blazing through a forest.

 The controls work well, too, providing a number of setups to accommodate a range of preferences (tilt; virtual buttons) – and skill levels.
-All in all, it’s enough for the game to get that coveted checkered flag.
+All in all, it’s enough for the game to get that coveted chequered flag.